Quine's Two Dogmas of Empiricism

 Two examples which show the difference to some degree:

 "Lawyers are attorneys" is 1 (analytic--synonymous in broad sense)

 "Lawyers are professionals" is 2 (synthetic--or empirical in broad sense)

 Quine denied the distinction.
 But there's more to it, it would seem.
 For instance, are logical connectives to be defined synthetically--Is the premise of an argument no different than the conclusion?
 Obviously the end result of a derivation or deductive argument is not the same as confirming a premise: and defining a variable is not the same as say putting some variable into a function and getting a result.
-Is the answer to a calculus problem done the way one traces the presence of toxins out in a grove of pine trees above LA?
-I think not.

 - ► 2011 (249)